Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 Firstly, a RNG object is created (denoted by `obj` in the source code), a constant prime number is used as shown by the line `mod = int(gmpy2.next_prime(2**sze))`.
 The value of this is 18446744073709551629 and will be denoted as `P` henceforth.
 The object is initialized with 16 random bytes (128 random bits) using the `random` library in Python.
 Since no seed is specified, after ensuring that the seed_val is 128 bits, the `gen_seed` function is called.
 This function isn't really that important as all it returns is a list of 64 numbers by performing a series of calculations.

 After that, the `next` method is called, four variables, a, b, c and d are calculated by the line `a, b, c, d = (self.seed[self.ctr^i] for i in range(4))`.
-After that, a serious of modular operations are performed.
+After that, a series of modular operations is performed.
 There is a counter which increments each time `next` is called (out1 calls it 64 times).
 The variable `k` equals 1 if the counter is an even number else it is 2.
 Focusing just on a and b :

 $$ a \equiv ( ka - b )\ (\text{mod}\ P) $$